a2o/snoopy/doc/HACKING-OVERVIEW.md

 ## OS for development

 Development of Snoopy is (and should) be done on fairly recent OS releases.
-Ubuntu 18.04 would be a good choice ATM, or RedHat/CentOS 8.
+Latest Ubuntu LST would be a good choice.

 Required versions of software:
 - automake 1.11